Doctor of Education in Adult & Higher Education

 Application Process for the Doctor of Education in Adult & Higher Education

-Applicants are required to complete the online application and submit the following documentation via the Graduate School Online Application System
+Applicants are required to complete the online application and submit the following documentation via the Graduate School Online Application System.
+Prior to applying to the Adult and Higher Education doctoral program applicants must hold a Master's degree.

-3. Personal essay: Suggested length is 2-3 pages, double-spaced.
+- Personal Essay: Suggested length is 2-3 pages, double-spaced.
 The applicant should briefly describe the following:

 Application Deadline